ampl/mp/doc/rst/model-guide.rst

        sum {(i,j) in ARCS}
           if sum {p in PRODUCTS} Flow[p,i,j] > 0 then fix_cost[i,j];

-By taking advantage of the solver's ability to work with linear expressions, this form enables a substantially more concise conversion.
+By taking advantage of the solver's ability to work with linear expressions, this form enables a substantially more concise reformulation.

 Creation of common subexpressions